architectural design process step by step to Your Dream home

 When Bev asked BP Architects to design her home, she was worried that she would be allergic to her new home.
 Bev suffered from multiple chemical sensitivities.
-She was relieved to find out that after she moved into her allergy free house in Warragul,
+She was relieved to find out that after she moved into her allergy-free house in Warragul,

 “I have not suffered any allergic reaction since moving into my newly completed home”.
 Bev, Warragul Home

 A sustainable home doesn’t have to be expensive.
 Good design and planning can be cost-effective and can save you money.